cypnk/Bare/README.md

 Upload the following to your web root:
 * .htaccess - Required only if using the Apache web server
 * index.php - Your homepage
-* /posts folder - Contains your posts (use your favorite editor)
+* /posts folder - Contains your posts (use your favorite editor) and content such as CSS, media, or robots.txt
-* /cache folder - Formatted cache
+* /cache folder - Formatted cache (needs write access)
+* /errors - Custom error pages (optional)

+The */posts*, */cache*, and */errors* folder locations can be adjusted in *index.php*.
+You may keep them in the same directory or outside the web root as long as PHP still has access to them.
+The */errors* folder can be excluded entirely if you don't intend to use any custom error pages.

+An optional **config.json** file can be created in the */cache* folder to override all but a few configuration defaults.
+The **config.json** uses typical [JSON formating](https://en.wikipedia.org/wiki/JSON) and will make it easier to upgrade Bare while preserving your settings.

 The following changes are to the settings in *index.php*, which also has the default theme so there are no other files to edit.

-An optional **config.json** file can be created in the */cache* folder to override all but a few configuration defaults.
-The **config.json** uses typical [JSON formating](https://en.wikipedia.org/wiki/JSON) and will make it easier to upgrade Bare.

 Add your site's domain name, E.G. *example.com*, to SITES_ENABLED in **index.php** (currently, the author's Tor blog is in this place) or to the 'sites_enabled' setting in the **config.json** file:
 ```